 This will basically eliminate any potential glitches that might cause the white noise coming through your headphones.

 If this isn’t working, it’s worth testing your headphones as well, if you’re using wired ones.
 In many cases – especially if these are older or brand new and untested for a while – there might be a poor contact or a slightly cracked wire along the way, one that is causing the loud noise when in a certain position.

 In order to find out if that’s the case, turn on some music with a very low volume and twist the cable from one end to the other.
 Usually, the problems are towards the phones themselves, so move them carefully.
 Don’t twist too hard to break them, but move them a little bit so the cable is not always in the same position.

 If this causes a crackling noise or the loud white noise you’ve been hearing, then there’s a problem with the headphones.

-However, the most likely fix is that software glitching fix that I’ve shared above and turning the enhancements off, as well as the communications boosts will solve your problems and you will no longer jump off the chair when white noises randomly occur.
+However, the most likely fix is that software glitching fix that I’ve shared above and turning the enhancements off will solve your problems and you will no longer jump off the chair when white noises randomly occur.